Bose QuietComfort Earbuds review: The true wireless noise-canceling champ

 - Less battery life than advertised

-For noise canceling, the Bose QuietComfort Earbuds should be among the first earbuds you look at.
+For noise cancelling, the Bose QuietComfort Earbuds should be among the earbuds you look at.
 They silence noisy conditions well both at home and on the go, while also providing excellent audio for music playback and phone calls.
-Their primary weakness is size—both the earbuds and the charging case are large, and the latter doesn't comfortably fit into pockets.
+Their primary weakness is size - both the earbuds and charging case are large, and the latter doesn't comfortably fit into pockets.
 But if you can live with that sacrifice, you'll enjoy these stellar buds.

 Bose is known for noise canceling.
 Its over-the-ear cans have often set the bar for silencing noisy backgrounds.
 So it's no surprise that the company's QuietComfort Earbuds continue that reputation.